keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 28
+- Puzzles on CodinGame
+	- Medium
+		- There is no spoon
+	- Easy
+		- Rock Paper Scissors Lizard Spock

 ## Day 27
 - Easy puzzles on CodinGame
   - 1D spreadsheet